browarsoftware/credoshowersimulator/README.md

 Use scripts GenerateImage.py to visualize results of experiment.

-If you have questions, concerns, remarks contact Author: [Tomasz Hachaj](https://sppr.up.krakow.pl/hachaj/).
+If you have questions, concerns, remarks contact author: [Tomasz Hachaj](https://sppr.up.krakow.pl/hachaj/).

 Have a nice day! =)